Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/glinda.md

 actions: |
   **Claws.** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) slashing damage.

-  **Death Glare.** Glinda targets one frightened creature she can see within 30 ft. of her.
-If the target can see Glinda, it must succeed on a DC 11 Wisdom saving throw against this magic or drop to 0 hit points.
+  **Piercing Glare.** Glinda targets one frightened creature she can see within 30 ft. of her.
+If the target can see Glinda, it must succeed on a DC 11 Wisdom saving throw against this magic or take 13 (3d8) psychic damage.

   **Illusory Appearance.** Glinda covers herself and anything she is wearing or carrying with a magical illusion that makes her look like an ugly creature of her general size and humanoid shape.
 The effect ends if Glinda takes a bonus action to end it or if she dies.
 The changes wrought by this effect fail to hold up to physical inspection.
 For example, the hag could appear to have no claws, but someone touching her hand might feel the claws.
 Otherwise, a creature must take an action to visually inspect the illusion and succeed on a DC 16 Intelligence (Investigation) check to discern that Glinda is disguised.
 excerpt: "Medium Fey, Chaotic Evil"